Skip to content

 2. Action Implementation

-Actions perform side effects or mutate the context state.
-They are only triggered if the Rule's conditions pass.
+Actions perform side effects or return an updated context.
+They are only triggered if the rule's conditions pass.

 typescript

-import { AbstractAction, ExecutionResult, ExecutionContext } from '@sebasoft/neuron-js';
+import { AbstractAction, ExecutionResult, MessageType, type ExecutionContext } from '@sebasoft/neuron-js';

 /**